WhatTheDickens/engl340/index.md

 #### Before class

-- Practice using markdown syntax.
+- Practice using Markdown syntax.

 #### In class

-- We'll continue discussing *Walden* and practicing markdown.
+- We'll continue discussing *Walden* and practicing Markdown.

 ***Class work:*** *In your folder for 2-7, share a journal file for the day with notes on your developing command-line skills.*